pandaypr/PrabhakarPanday/README.md

 * Skills: Python, ADAS, Tkinter, ADB, Low level Serial Communication Protocol.

-### Why Research at Fraunhofer IPA?
-* I really enjoyed my thesis at Valeo with professionals around me and I'm amazed by the knowledge/ technical depth they possess.
-* Prospectus of doing a Ph.D in the future.
-* With PhD I can enhance my research skills and gain valuable insights, get an opportunity to publish papers.
-* PhD topic is very exciting.

-## Projects and Miscellaneous
 ### [Rohde & Schwarz Engineering Competition 2022](https://github.com/pandaypr/Rohde_und_Schwarz_Competition)
 * Led a multidisciplinary team to the finals of the competition by implementing Yolov5 on provided datasets, achieving an outstanding test accuracy of 86.96%.
 * Developed innovative image segmentation techniques for anomaly detection, showcasing expertise in computer vision and machine learning.